RAFP: Identifying LLM Lineages via Rare-Region Fingerprints: Preliminaries

 \begin{enumerate}[leftmargin=*]

-\item \textbf{Limited resources.} The adversary cannot use compute resources that match or exceed those used to train the original model.
-Such attacks do not have economic value for the adversary, as they could have simply trained their own model.
+\item \textbf{Limited resources.} The adversary cannot afford to train a model from scratch or perform large-scale retraining comparable to the original pretraining process.

-\item \textbf{Model training integrity.} The adversary cannot tamper with the (pre)-training process of the original model.
-They cannot alter the training data, the training algorithm, or the training infrastructure.
+\item \textbf{Model training integrity.} The adversary cannot tamper with the pre-training process of the original model, including training data, training algorithm, or infrastructure.

-\item \textbf{Common model changes.} The adversary is restricted to common model changes that are designed to maintain or increase the economic value of the model.
-These changes include supervised fine-tuning, low-rank adaptation (LoRA), system prompt engineering, quantization, and tuning of inference hyperparameters (e.g., for specific productions) by an adversary.
-It is trivial to remove fingerprints from a model -- for example, by randomly re-initializing all the model weights -- but such model changes would destroy the economic value of the stolen model.
+\item \textbf{Value-preserving adaptation.} The adversary is restricted to common \textit{post-training.} modifications that preserve model quality, such as supervised finetuning (SFT), low-rank adaptation (LoRA), system prompt engineering, quantization, and tuning of inference hyper-parameters (e.g., generation temperatures).
+While arbitrary modifications (e.g., random re-initialization) could remove fingerprints, such changes would destroy the model’s utility and are therefore unlikely to be adopted by the adversary.

-\item \textbf{Unfiltered black-box access.} The adversary provides black-box access to the actual LLM, without applying additional pre-processing filters to the input or post-processing filters to the output.

-\end{enumerate} Admittedly, this threat model lacks a formal definition of what model changes are permitted.
-As a result, \sys does not permit formal theoretical proofs of security.